VoiNetwork/voi-swarm/README.md

 To uninstall, execute the following commands:

-- Leave the Docker swarm with `docker swarm leave --force`
+- Leave the Swarm with `docker swarm leave --force`
 - Remove the `voi` directory with `rm -rf /voi/`
 - Remove the `data` directory with `sudo rm -rf /var/lib/voi`